Data-driven discovery of quasiperiodically driven dynamics: Introduction

-Here the variable $\theta$ is an angular coordinate on a $d$-dimensional torus $\mathbb{T}^d$, $x$ is a point in some abstract or unknown manifold $\mathcal{M}$, and $g : \mathbb{T}^d \times \mathcal{M} \to \mathcal{M}$ is some nonlinear function. $\theta$ represents the \emph{phase} of a driving quasiperiodic rotation \cite{DasJim2017_SuperC, Dioph_Herman_1979}, and the vector $\rho$ is called the \emph{rotation vector} \citep[e.g.][]{Herman1, Arnold1965}. $\rho$ represents the angular increments at each step for each of the coordinates of $\theta$.
+Here the variable $\theta$ is an angular coordinate on a $d$-dimensional torus $\mathbb{T}^d$, $x$ is a point in some abstract or unknown manifold $\mathcal{M}$, and $g : \mathbb{T}^d \times \mathcal{M} \to \mathcal{M}$ is some nonlinear function.
+The coordinate labelled $\theta$ represents the \emph{phase} of a driving quasiperiodic rotation \cite{DasJim2017_SuperC, Dioph_Herman_1979}, and the vector $\rho$ is called the \emph{rotation vector} \citep[e.g.][]{Herman1, Arnold1965}.
+The coordinate $\rho$ represents the angular increments at each step for each of the coordinates of $\theta$.
 Thus \eqref{eqn:def:quasi_driven} is a \emph{one-way coupled} or \emph{skew-product} dynamical system on the space $\Omega := \mathbb{T}^d \times \mathcal{M}$.
 This model of a dynamical system captures the essence of many physical systems which are influenced or driven by an external, quasiperiodic phenomena.
-Some examples are models for physiological activities, astronomical data \cite{DSSY2017_QR}, traffic dynamics \cite{avila2020data, ling2020koopman}, climate data \cite{VautardGhil89, SlawinskaGiannakis16}, and physical flows on periodic domains \cite{GiannakisDas_tracers_2019, froyland2010coherent, FroylandEtAl14}.
+Some examples are mechanical systems \cite[e.g.]{kundu2023nonlinear}, astronomical data \cite{DSSY2017_QR}, climate data \cite{VautardGhil89, SlawinskaGiannakis16}, and physical flows on periodic domains \cite{GiannakisDas_tracers_2019, froyland2010coherent, FroylandEtAl14}.
 This autonomous periodic phenomenon could be seasonal, weekly or diurnal cycles, or geographic location.
 If the underlying system arises from a continuous time system by taking samples at intervals $\Delta t$, then $\rho = \Delta t \omega$ for some angular frequency vector $\omega$.
 This model can be summarized as the formal assumption :